 - Any modification to the exterior that is not a visual match to the existing appearance

 Design Review may be required for certain improvements not requiring building permits, such as fences over 4 feet tall in a front yard.
 Check with the Counter Planner before proceeding.

 - Work that does not require a building permit

-- Interior remodeling if there will be no changes to the exterior of the structure.
+- Interior remodeling that does not require changing the exterior of the building.